squerez/squerez/TEMPLATE.md

 You know, just your typical getaway from the world of 'done'.

-Anyways, if you're still curious, check out commit snake animation right here in my profile.\
+Anyways, if you're still curious, check out my commit snake animation right here in my profile.\
 It's a cool visual of my coding journey, constantly changing with each contribution.

 <picture>